Dengue Fever (band): History

 In 2008, Real World Records released Venus On Earth in all territories outside of the U.S. and Canada.
 Peter Gabriel, founder of their new label, said of the deal, "We have Dengue Fever coming out on Real World Records (outside of the USA) - it’s really cool stuff, with the small Cambodian singer and big American guys behind!
 They’re California based but have taken 60’s Cambodian pop as their main source of inspiration and it’s done with a lot of style.
 It’s spirited, impassioned stuff."
 The album won the award for Best Fusion Album at the 2009 Independent Music Awards.

 In 2011 the band released the album Cannibal Courtship, which was noted for incorporating more world music elements beyond the band's established Cambodian influences.
 Their fifth full-length album, The Deepest Lake, was released in 2015 and was noted for expanding the band's sound even further into girl group pop, surf music, jazz, African rhythms, and other styles while retaining its roots in Cambodian psychedelic rock.
 In 2017, Dengue Fever embarked on their longest-ever American tour as the support act for Tinariwen.

 In 2018, Dengue Fever contributed several songs to the theater production Cambodian Rock Band by Lauren Yee, a play about a young Cambodian-American whose father was a musician persecuted by the Khmer Rouge.
+The band's first new album in eight years, Ting Mong, was released in September 2023.